-Man caught viewing child sexual exploitation images on Auckland ferry
+Man caught viewing child pornography on Auckland ferry

 Court documents released yesterday reveal the case against Garlick, who first came to the attention of authorities in March last year.

-He is one of several New Zealanders the Herald has reported on as it continues its series to unmasked those guilty of participating in the international exploitation of children.
+He is one of several New Zealanders the Herald has reported on as it continues its series to unmask those guilty of participating in the international exploitation of children.

 Garlick is now serving a 19-month prison term after being sentenced by Judge David Harvey in the Manukau District Court earlier this year.